LordAries1972/CPGE/Docs/ABOUT.md

 "CPGE (Cross Platform Gaming Engine)" and that is it folks and that is the only mandatory thing I ask for using this engine.
 (Please always give recognition to those who ever helped you!!!).

-This Engine is a public goto system for Game Development and is strictly free to use, based on given recognition, including alterations on your behalf and to ensure that the basis of your work is from CPGE.
+This Engine is a public go-to system for Game Development and is strictly free to use, based on given recognition, including alterations on your behalf and to ensure that the basis of your work is from CPGE and is mentioned within.

 WHAT A GREAT DEAL IS WHAT I SAY and is the time to stop the RORTING ON gaming as well!!!
 (ie. Mobile Gotcha games, absolutely wrong and criminal imho).
 Keep ya prices low, everyone then, has to follow if that is the said, marketing price.
-With your help, we can make that happen and more importantly, demonstrates the very power of the people!
+With your help, we can make that happen and more importantly, demonstrates the very power of the people and FOSS (Free Open-Source Software)!

 ---
 ## Philosophy